What To Know About Car Insurance

 Be accurate with your mileage

 The lower your annual mileage, the lower your premium might be.
 But this isn’t always the case.
-So don’t underestimate your mileage, as this might invalidate your insurance when making a claim or cause you to miss out on a better deal.
+So don’t underestimate your mileage, as your insurer might choose to give you a lower payout when you claim if they find out you’re driving a lot more than you told them.

 Drive safely